justineenyan/alx-low_level_programming/0x08-recursion/README.md

  create mode 100644 0x08-recursion/1-print_rev_recursion.c
- a function that returns the length of a string a function that returns the factorial of a given number
+ a function that returns the length of a string a function that returns the factorial of a given number returns the value of x raised to the power of y